patcadelina/prometheus-wiki/Automatic-Labels-and-Synthetic-Metrics.md

 * `job`: The Prometheus job name from which the timeseries was scraped.
 * `instance`: The specific instance/endpoint of the job which was scraped.

 If either of these labels are already present in the scraped data, they are not replaced.
 Instead, Prometheus adds its own labels with `exporter_` prepended to the label name: `exporter_job` and `exporter_instance`.
+The same pattern holds true for any manually supplied base labels supplied for a target group.

 ## Synthetic Timeseries
 Prometheus also generates some timeseries internally which are not directly taken from the scraped data: